 The purpose of requiring certified pension actuary’s verification is to confirm that each corporate pension plan is operated pursuant to appropriate pension actuarial principles in order to secure participants’ benefits.

-- The Certified Pension Actuary System was introduced, under the purpose to maintain the financial soundness of Employee's Pension Funds, in 1988 by an amendment to the Employee's Pension Insurance Act.
-The system has also been applied to National Pension Funds since 1991 and Defined Benefit Corporate Pension Plans since 2002.
+- The Certified Pension Actuary (CPA) requirement was introduced in 1988, by the amendment of the Employees' Pension Insurance Act, for the purpose of sustaining the financial soundness of Employees’ Pension Funds.
+It was also introduced to National Pension Funds in 1991 and to Defined Benefit Corporate Pension Plans in 2002.

 - CPAs have a role to verify if actuarial reports submitted to the Minister of Health, Labor and Welfare by Employees’ Pension Funds, National Pension Funds, and Defined Benefit Corporate Pension Plans are prepared based on the appropriate pension actuarial principles, and to sign off and stamp them with a seal.

 - In particular, the regulation requires each Employees’ Pension Fund to appoint a specific CPA, who not only verifies the actuarial reports above, but also assesses the funded status quarterly, and gives advices on the funding management on a continuous basis.